John F. Kennedy High School (Cheektowaga, New York)

 John F. Kennedy High School is a high school located in Cheektowaga, New York, in the United States.
 It is purported to be the first public school in the United States to be named for the sitting president.

 Academics

 Offers many classes in many subjects.

 History

-John F. Kennedy High School was formed in 1962.
+John F. Kennedy High School was opened on September 5, 1962 and the cornerstone was laid on August 12, 1962.
 It would later be named for President John F. Kennedy, the first school to do so.
 Until 1997, the middle school grades were housed in the high school until the district formed the new middle school.

 The forester Bruce Kershner was a teacher at JFK high school until his death in 2007.